Boron Carbide

 High hardness; Low density; High melting point; high elasticity; chemical inertness; high neutron absorption cross-section; excellent thermoelectric properties.

 The crystal structure of boron carbide is highly complex.
 A layer of multiple atoms composes the structure of all borides.
-In boron carbide, the bandgap energy is about 2.09 eV, so the c-axis runs parallel to the surface.
+The bandgap energy is about 2.09 eV, so the c-axis runs parallel to the surface.
 Mid-bandgap states complicate photoluminescence spectra in the crystalline structure.

-Boron carbide powder has a density of 2.5 g/cc, 99.4 per cent of its theoretical density.
-Boron carbide has an average hardness of about three thousand KHN.
+Boron carbide powder has a density of 2.5 g/cc, 99.4 percent of its theoretical density.
+It has an average hardness of about three thousand KHN.
 However, the literature indicates that the optimum hardness ranges from 2,800 to 3,300 KHN.

-Boron Carbide should be handled with care.
-It is highly susceptible to thermal shocks because of its crystalline structure.
+It should be handled with care, as it is highly susceptible to thermal shocks because of its crystalline structure.
 Even though its chemical structure does not easily change, it does not break in contact with metal.
 Temperatures as high as 500°F are not a problem.
-Because of this, the metals in boron carbide can be cut easily by knives.
+Because of this, the metals in it can be cut easily by knives.
 A sharp blade may not perform as well due to the same reason.

 Production Methods